raulnq/Jal.Locator/README.md

 Just another library to implement a service locator pattern

 ## How to use?

+### Default implementation ()

+I only suggest to use this implementation on simple apps.

+Create an intance of the locator

+    var locator = ServiceLocator.Build.Create as ServiceLocator;

+Register your service

+    sut.Register(typeof(IDoSomething), new DoSomething());

+Resolve your service

+    var service = locator.Resolve<IDoSomething>();

+### Castle Windsor implementation

-Implement the interface IServiceLocator (The following example is using the Castle Windsor implementation included)
+The following example is using the Castle Windsor implementation

-Setup the Castle Windsor container
+Setup the container

     var container = new WindsorContainer();

-Install the Jal.Locator library, use the ServiceLocatorInstaller class included
+Install the library

     container.Install(new ServiceLocatorInstaller());

-Register your services
+Register your service

 	container.Register(Component.For<IDoSomething>().ImplementedBy<DoSomething>().LifestyleSingleton());